 - Documentation/record keeping of program activities and services provided.

 The Evaluation Assistant will support the Evaluation Manager with ETM’s program research and evaluation.
-The position involves data collection, input, analysis, and report creation (as well as related tasks).
-Data may be obtained through in-person and on-line surveys, face-to-face interviews and focus groups, and through the Department of Education’s collection of test scores and attendance data.
+The position involves data management, collection, analysis and report creation (as well as related tasks).
+The time spent on various tasks shifts based on the phase of the evaluation, determined by the evaluation plan which is linked to the school calendar.

-The Evaluation Assistant is expected to work, on average, a total of 14 hours per week, with days and time flexible (available hours between 9:30 am to 5:30 pm; available days between Monday to Friday).
+The Evaluation Assistant is expected to work, on average, 14-15 hours per week, Monday through Friday, between the hours of 9:30 am and 5:30 pm.
 The exact number of hours needed per week may fluctuate based on the project's cycle in accordance with the school year.
-The employee will primarily work in the midtown office location and will also be expected to visit ETM partner schools located within the five boroughs of NYC.
+The position will primarily work in the midtown office location and will also be expected to visit ETM partner schools located within the five boroughs of NYC.

-Under the direction of the Evaluation Manager, the Evaluation Assistant will have the following responsibilities:
+Under the direction of the Evaluation Manager, the Evaluation Assistant will have the following primary responsibilities:

-- Contribute to writing sections of evaluation reports, such as written interpretation of data results and generation of charts and graphs
+• Contribute to evaluation reports, such as written interpretation of data results and generation of charts and graphs

 - Communication skills: Verbal and written

 - Other skills: Highly organized and attentive to detail

 - Specialized knowledge: Proficiency in basic-level statistics, familiarity in advanced-level statistics

 - Master’s degree or pursuing a master’s degree in social science (sociology, education, economics, political science) or related field.